Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/conditions.md

     description: "Loops through each animation available on a specified object.",
     trigger: "Iterates through all animations for a given object.",
     parameters: [
-      { name: "Object", description: "The placeholder of the object whose animations will be iterated" }
+      { name: "objectId", description: "The ID of the object whose animations will be iterated" }
     ],
     example: "// For Each Animation on object 'enemy' -> Print animation name or index" }}